SKIP TO PAGE CONTENT

 jenriquez@tamusa.edu

-Janet Sanchez Enriquez is a Bilingual Board Certified Behavior Analyst and earned her doctorate from the University of North Carolina Charlotte.
+Dr. Janet Sanchez Enriquez is a Bilingual Board Certified Behavior Analyst and earned her doctorate from the University of North Carolina at Charlotte.
 She is an adjunct instructor in the Applied Behavior Analysis Program at Texas A&M San Antonio.
-Janet has over 15 years of experience working and supporting families and professionals in a variety of settings in school districts and within various community organizations across the US and Latin America.
+Dr. Sanchez Enriquez has over 15 years of experience working and supporting families and professionals in a variety of settings in school districts and within various community organizations across the US and Latin America.
 Her research interests include working alongside vulnerable and diverse populations promoting applied behavior analysis for teaching and learning through research and the development of culturally and linguistically diverse verbal behavior assessments and interventions.

 Ruby Mannankara-Cabrera, EdD, BCBA, LBA-TX